chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 **Color Prediction**
 --------------------------------------------

 This model implements a Bidirectional Long Short Term Memory that uses a custom dataset created by me.
 The model is trained on this dataset to predict colors based on a user inputted query.
-The model is trained on a relation between color names and their respecitve rgb values.
+The model is trained on a relation between color names and their respecitve RGB values.

 **Model Hyperparameters**